Lipen/discrete-math-course/typst/lec-logic.typ

   Suppose $Gamma models phi$ (by IH).
 Let $nu$ satisfy $Gamma$.
   Then $Eval(phi) = True$, so $Eval(phi or psi) = True$.
-  Similarly for the other direction. #sym.checkmark
+  Similarly for the other direction. #YES

   *($or$E) Disjunction Elimination:*